shahanakattil/ai-in-a-day/03-knowledge-mining/2a-document-processing-and-summarization.md

     ![Paste all cached items into the pdf_json folder.](media/azure-storage-explorer-301.png)

-8. Navigate to [the Azure portal](https://portal.azure.com) and log in with your credentials, if not loggedin already.
+8. Navigate to [the Azure portal](https://portal.azure.com) and log in with your credentials, if not logged in already.
 Then, select **Resource groups**.

     ![Open Azure resource group](media/azure-open-resource-groups.png)